spastranas/GroupProject/README.md

 # Analysis of the World Happines Report 2018

-Repository explaind:
+<h2> <mark>Repository Files and Folders: </mark> </h2>

 # Folders:
-Resources : contains the Happiness report and datasets required to analize and merge other datasets.
+<b>Resources: </b> contains the Happiness report and datasets required to analize and merge other datasets.

-Outputs: contains outputs from data cleaning.
+<b>Outputs: </b> contains outputs from data cleaning.
 This outputs were were used to perform statisical analysis.

-Graphs: Graphs resulting from the final analysis.
+<b>Graphs:</b> Graphs resulting from the final analysis.

-WorkInProgressWorkbooks: We used this as a space to backup individual work.
+<b>WorkInProgressWorkbooks:</b> We used this as a space to backup individual work.

-Power Point Presentation: contains the final presentation.
+<b>Power Point Presentation:</b> contains the final presentation.

 # Files:
-Data Cleanup-Final: repository of all activities related to exploration and clean up of the datasources we used for our research.
+<b>Data Cleanup-Final:</b> Contains all activities related to exploration and clean up of the datasources we used for our research.

-Final: This workbook contains the analysis of all datasources after being cleaned up.
+<b>Final:</b> This workbook contains the analysis of all datasources after being cleaned up.

-Summary of Findings: our final conclusions
+<b>Summary of Findings:</b> our final conclusions